shohan-cse/Online-Shopping-System-With-Server/README.md

 # Apricot-Store
 Assalamu Alaikum (السلام عليكم).
-Apricot Store is a project that based on online shopping system.
+Apricot Store(Named this project) is a project that based on online shopping system.
 In this project both front-end and back-end part have been used smoothly for better experience.
 As It's an open source project.
 So, It's open for anyone to download the source code and use.

 # Installation Process
 01. Install XAMPP